Oil Booms for Spill Response

 - Side Connectors (moving and fast water models)

 - Top Tension Cable (moving and fast water models)

-Learn more about our Orion Oil Boom manufacturing.
+Learn more about manufacturing our Orion Oil Boom.

-Typical length for all booms is a short 6", 12", 16", 20" or 24" depth.
-For areas with underwater requirements, we also offer spill containment boom models with an extended skirt to control below the surface of the water.
+Typical length for all booms is a short 6", 12", 16", 20", or 24" depth.
+For areas with underwater requirements, we also offer spill containment boom models with an extended skirt for control below the surface of the water.
 Oil absorbent products can also be used with containment booms and oil spill barriers for the most effective spill response efforts.

 Oil Absorbent Booms

 Absorbent Booms are an alternative containment option for any site needing to both contain and absorb oil.
 Absorbent oil booms are most frequently used in calm water areas, marinas, or industrial facilities looking to target and remove hydrocarbons.